nimiq/qr-scanner/README.md

 // do something with QrScanner
 ```

+This library uses ECMAScript 2017 features like `async` functions.
+If you need to support old browsers, you can use `qr-scanner.legacy.min.js`, which is ECMAScript 2015 (ES6) compatible.

 ### Setting up the worker

 `qr-scanner-worker.min.js` is a plain Javascript file for the separate worker thread and needs to be copied over to your project.
 You should then point `QrScanner.WORKER_PATH` to the location where it will be hosted: